awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 Settings for logging access in a stage\.
 *Type*: [AccessLogSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-accesslogsettings)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[AccessLogSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-accesslogsettings)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[AccessLogSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-accesslogsettings)` property of an `AWS::ApiGatewayV2::Stage` resource\.

  `Auth`   <a name="sam-httpapi-auth"></a>
 Configure authorization to control access to your API Gateway API\.
 For more information about configuring access see [JWT Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html) in the API Gateway Developer Guide\.
 *Type*: [HttpApiAuth](sam-property-httpapi-httpapiauth.md)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `CorsConfiguration`   <a name="sam-httpapi-corsconfiguration"></a>
 Manage Cross\-origin resource sharing \(CORS\) for all your HTTP APIs\.
 Specify the domain to allow as a string or specify a dictionary with additional Cors configuration\.
 NOTE: CORS requires AWS SAM to modify your OpenAPI definition\.
 So, it works only inline OpenApi defined with DefinitionBody\.